Shikhar Dhawan: Struggle with form

 Dhawan made a comeback into the Test team in 2014 Border-Gavaskar Test series where he played in the first match at Adelaide Oval and made 25 runs in the first inning and 9 runs in the second innings.
 In the second match played at the Gabba, Brisbane he made 24 runs in the first innings and put on 56 runs opening stand with Murali Vijay.
 He made 81 runs off 145 in the second innings.
 In the third match at Melbourne, he made 28 runs in the first inning but followed it up with a duck in the second innings.
 He was dropped from the last test due to poor form.

 His poor form continued in 2015 Cartlon Mid ODI Tri Series against Australia and England.
 In India's first match against Australia, he made only 2 runs off 4 balls.
 He made scores of 1 and 8 in next two matches before showing some sign of returning to form in the last Match against England, where he made 38 runs and put 83 runs opening stand with Ajinkya Rahane who made 73 runs.
 He made a fifty in the World Cup warm-up match against Australia.

 Dhawan had a great start to the 2015 World Cup with a 73 against Pakistan in the first match and was run out.
 He made a hundred against South Africa in next match, scoring 137 off 146 balls which is also his second-highest score in ODIs.
 He made 14 runs against UAE and 9 runs against West Indies in India's next two matches of the tournament.
 He scored his second hundred of the tournament in the next match against Ireland which came off just 85 balls.
 He scored only 10 runs against Zimbabwe.
 India won all their group matches and topped the Group B table with 12 points.
 In India's next match against Bangladesh in the Quarterfinal, Dhawan scored 30 runs off 38 balls and India won the match and advanced to the semifinal where Dhawan made 45 runs off 41 balls but India lost the match and failed to qualify for the Final.
 Dhawan finished the tournament as the fifth-highest run scorer with 412 runs at an average of 51.50 and strike rate of 91.75.
-He was also named in the 'Team of the tournament' by Cricbuzz and a reserve player in the Cricinfo XI.
+He was also named in the 'Team of the tournament' by Cricbuzz and a reserve player in the ESPNcricinfo XI.

 Dhawan made a comeback into the test side in June 2015 by scoring 173 in the first inning of the only test match against Bangladesh.
 It was followed by a 3-match ODI series where he was top-scorer with 160 runs.